-Three bones meet to form your knee joint: your thighbone (femur), shinbone (tibia), and kneecap (patella).
+Two bones meet to form your knee joint: the femur (thighbone) and the tibia (shinbone).
 Your kneecap sits in front of the joint to provide some protection.

 Bones are connected to other bones by ligaments.
 There are four primary ligaments in your knee.
 They act like strong ropes to hold the bones together and keep your knee stable.

+Cruciate Ligaments.
 These are found inside your knee joint.
-They cross each other to form an "X" with the anterior cruciate ligament in front and the posterior cruciate ligament in back.
-The cruciate ligaments control the back and forth motion of your knee.
+They cross each other to form an X, with the anterior cruciate ligament in front and the posterior cruciate ligament in back.
+The cruciate ligaments control the front and back motion of your knee.

 Grade 1 Sprains.
 The ligament is mildly damaged in a Grade 1 Sprain.
 It has been slightly stretched, but is still able to help keep the knee joint stable.

 Grade 2 Sprains.
 A Grade 2 Sprain stretches the ligament to the point where it becomes loose.
 This is often referred to as a partial tear of the ligament.